Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: introduction

-The generation of particle-antiparticle pair can be described either perturbatively in the process of high energetic photons interacting with the heavy nucleus or non-perturbatively for the decay of vacuum in the presence of strong electric field \cite{PhysRev.82.664}.
-The latter is known as Schwinger mechanism \cite{PhysRev.82.664}.
-Despite being fundamentally important this mechanism of pair production lacks experimental verification because of its requirement of the peak field strength ($E_S = 1.32\times 10^{18}\textnormal{V/m}$) \cite{Sauter}.
-Of late the rapid development towards the generation of ultrashort and ultraintense laser electromagnetic (EM) field, has inspired world wide efforts to set up facilities for its this process has generated some renewed attention to get the experimental verification \cite{NaturePublishingGroupDunne,PhysRevLett.79.1626SLAC,RevModPhys.84.1177DiPiazza,Yanovsky:08}.\\ While the efforts are on for its experimental verification, the mechanism has been theoretically analyzed for various configurations of EM fields of the light sources currently available or expected to be available in the near future \cite{PhysRevLett.79.1626SLAC}.
+In principle, the generation of particle-antiparticle pair can be described either perturbatively in the process of highly energetic photons interacting with the heavy nucleus or non-perturbatively for the decay of vacuum in the presence of strong electric field \cite{RevModPhys.84.1177DiPiazza,BenKingReview}.
+Despite being fundamentally important the latter one lacks experimental verification because of its requirement of the peak field strength closer to $E_S = 1.32\times 10^{18}\textnormal{V/m}$ \cite{Sauter} (see the details of laser field parameters in \cite{RINGWALD2001107} ).
+Of late, the rapid development towards the generation of an ultraintense laser electromagnetic (EM) field, has inspired worldwide efforts to set up facilities such as the European Extreme Light Infrastructure for Nuclear Physics (ELI-NP)\cite{Heinzl2009EPJD,Dunne2009EPJD}, X-ray free electron laser (XFEL) at DESY, Hamburg using self amplified spontaneous emission (SASE) principle \cite{PhysRevLettDESYXFEL} for its experimental verification among other QED phenomena \cite{NaturePublishingGroupDunne,PhysRevLett.79.1626SLAC,RevModPhys.84.1177DiPiazza,Yanovsky:08}.
+In fact, nonlinear Compton scattering were observed in the collision of a $46.6$ GeV electron beam with terawatt laser pulses of $1053$ nm and $527$ nm with intensity $I = 10^{22}~\textnormal{W/cm}^2$ \cite{CbulaPhysRevLett.76.3116,DbrukePhysRevLett.79.1626} at SLAC. \\ While the efforts are on for its experimental verification, the Schwinger mechanism was theoretically analyzed for various configurations of EM fields of the light sources currently available or expected to be available in the near future \cite{PhysRevLett.79.1626SLAC}.
 The theoretical description of Schwinger used electric field constant in time and uniform in space.
-The formalism was extended for time and space varying fields due to ultrashort and ultraintense laser pulses.
-However, as the pulse duration is reduced further in the range of few hundreds of atto-second when where it is no more much larger than the characteristic Compton time use of Schwinger formula to describe the pair production rate is questionable.
-Furthermore in such cases the transient and non-equilibrium dynamics of the produced particles can only be described in the framework of the kinetic theory approach using quantum Vlasov equation (QVE)~\cite{PhysRevDSPKim2002,PhysRevDSPKim2007,PhysRevDSPKim2008,PhysRevDSPKim2009,AbdukerimCarrier,DynamiSchwingerBlaschke,Hebenstreit2014189,PhysRevD.82Dumlu,PhysRevD.73SPKim2006,PhysRevLettDumluStokes,BaiXIE2017225,BENEDETTI2013206,Filatov2008,PhysRevLett.67.2427Kluger,PhysRevD1994JRau,Smolyansky2012TimeReversalSymmetry,Smolyansky2017FieldPhaseTrans}.
-This methodology has a strong relevance in the context of the momentum distribution of the created pairs in semiclassical approximation where the asymptotic reflection coefficient gives the average particle numbers in a particular mode \cite{PhysRevDDumlu2011}.
-The formulation was used in studying the time-domain multiple-slit interference effect from vacuum in \cite{PhysRevLettRamseyFringes}.
-The theory is being extensively used to study the rich dynamical behaviour of the pair creation process for the time dependent but spatially homogeneous field configuration.
+The formalism was extended for time and space varying fields due to and ultraintense laser pulses \cite{PhysRevD.2.1191Itzykson,Hebenstreit2014189,Nikishov1970346,DynamiSchwingerBlaschke,Dunne2009EPJD,PhysRevD.80Chervyakov2009,PhysRevDHKleinert2008,PhysRevLettBulanov}.
+However, as the pulse duration is reduced further in the range of a few hundreds of attosecond when it is no more much larger than the characteristic Compton time, use of Schwinger formula to describe the pair production rate is questionable.
+Furthermore, in such cases, the transient and non-equilibrium dynamics of the produced particles can only be described in the framework of quantum kinetic equation(QKE)~\cite{PhysRevDSPKim2002,PhysRevDSPKim2007,PhysRevDSPKim2008,PhysRevDSPKim2009,AbdukerimCarrier,DynamiSchwingerBlaschke,Hebenstreit2014189,PhysRevD.82Dumlu,PhysRevD.73SPKim2006,PhysRevLettDumluStokes,BaiXIE2017225,BENEDETTI2013206,Filatov2008,PhysRevLett.67.2427Kluger,PhysRevD1994JRau,Smolyansky2012TimeReversalSymmetry,Smolyansky2017FieldPhaseTrans,BlaschkeCPP}.
+This methodology has strong relevance in the context of the momentum distribution of the created pairs in semiclassical approximation where the asymptotic reflection coefficient gives the average particle numbers in a particular mode \cite{PhysRevDDumlu2011}.
+The longitudinal momentum spectrum (LMS) of created particles has also been studied in nonpertubative multiphoton regime where the Keldysh adiabaticity parameter $\xi = m\omega_0/{eE} \sim 1$ for a given field strength $E$ and frequency $\omega_0$ \cite{PhysRevAMocken}.
+The semiclassical formulation was used in studying the time-domain multiple-slit interference effect from vacuum in \cite{PhysRevLettRamseyFringes}.
+The kinetic theory was used to study the rich dynamical behaviour of the pair creation process for the time-dependent but spatially homogeneous field configuration \cite{BaiXIE2017225,AbdukerimCarrier,HEBENSTREIT2016PhysLettB}.
+In particular, it was shown that a quasi-particle mode evolves through three distinct temporal stages, namely the quasi electron-positron plasma (QEEP) stage, the transient stage and finally the residual electron-positron plasma (REPP) stage \cite{Smolyansky2012TimeReversalSymmetry,Smolyansky2017FieldPhaseTrans,BlaschkeCPP}.